Abgar V: Background

-Abgar was described as "king of the Arabs" by Tacitus, a near-contemporary source.
-Moses of Chorene depicted Abgar as an Armenian, but modern scholarly consensus agree that the Abgarids were in fact an Arab dynasty.
+Abgar was described as "king of the Arabs" by the Roman historian Tacitus, a near-contemporary source.
+The 5th-century Armenian historian Moses of Chorene depicted Abgar as an Armenian, but modern scholarly consensus agree that the Abgarids were in fact an Arab dynasty.

-Armenian historian Moses of Chorene (ca. 410–490s AD) notes that Abgar V's chief wife was Queen Helena of Adiabene, who according to Josephus was the wife of King Monobaz I of Adiabene.
+Moses of Chorene notes that Abgar V's chief wife was Queen Helena of Adiabene, but according to the contemporary Jewish historian Josephus she was the wife of King Monobaz I of Adiabene.

 Letter of Abgar to Jesus

-Abgar V is said to be one of the first Christian kings in history, having been converted to the faith by Thaddeus of Edessa, one of the seventy disciples.
+Abgar V is said to be one of the first Christian kings, having been converted to the faith by Thaddeus of Edessa, one of the seventy disciples.

 The church historian Eusebius recorded that the Edessan archives contained a copy of a correspondence exchanged between Abgar of Edessa and Jesus.
 The correspondence consisted of Abgar's letter and the answer dictated by Jesus.
 On 15 August 944, the Church of St. Mary of Blachernae in Constantinople received the letter and the Mandylion.
 Both relics were then moved to the Church of the Virgin of the Pharos.

 This account enjoyed great popularity in the East and in the West during the Middle Ages.
 Jesus' letter was copied on parchment, inscribed in marble and metal, and used as a talisman or an amulet.
 Of this correspondence, there survives not only a Syriac text, but an Armenian translation as well, two independent Greek versions, shorter than the Syriac, and several inscriptions on stone.

 Scholars have disputed many aspects of this account such as whether Abgar suffered from gout or from leprosy, or whether the correspondence was on parchment or papyrus.

 The text of the letter was:

 Jesus gave the messenger the reply to return to Abgar:

 Egeria wrote of the letter in her account of her pilgrimage in Edessa.
-She read the letter during her stay, and remarked that the copy in Edessa was fuller than the copies in her home (which was likely France).
+She read the letter during her stay around 384, and remarked that the copy in Edessa was "fuller" than the copies in her home (which was likely France).

 In addition to the importance it attained in the apocryphal cycle, the correspondence of King Abgar also gained a place in liturgy for some time.
 The Syriac liturgies commemorate the correspondence of Abgar during Lent.
 The Celtic liturgy appears to have attached importance to it; the Liber Hymnorum, a manuscript preserved at Trinity College, Dublin (E. 4, 2), gives two collects on the lines of the letter to Abgar.
 It is even possible that this letter, followed by various prayers, may have formed a minor liturgical office in some Catholic churches.